Naja24/Pair.ai/README.md

 Follow these instructions to get the project up and running on your local machine for development and testing purposes.

-### Prerequisites

-You will need the following tools installed on your system:

-  - Git
-  - Node.js (v18.x or higher)
-  - Python (v3.9 or higher)
-  - An OpenAI API Key

 ### Installation & Setup

 1.  **Clone the repository:**